Characterization of a radiation detector based on opaque water-based liquid scintillator: Apparatus and material

 \subsection{WLS fibers and MAPMT}

 The WLS fibers were Kuraray Y-11(200) (non S-type) blue-to-green shifters, 1~mm in diameter~\cite{2022KurarayDatasheet}.
 The fibers were cut with a precision cleaver and then polished with fine-grit sandpaper.
 Both ends of each fiber terminated at a single pixel of the Hamamatsu H12700A MAPMT and were held in place by a printed interface and silicone optical grease.
 The pixel size of the MAPMT is 36~mm$^2$, so the two fiber ends fit comfortably in the center of the pixel.
 The channels were chosen in a checkerboard pattern on the MAPMT to minimize crosstalk, as shown in Fig.~\ref{fig:apparatus}(b).
+The quantum efficiency of the MAPMT peaks at $\sim$32\% at 330~nm, but is $\sim$16\% at 500~nm, which is the approximate emission wavelength of Y-11 fibers~\cite{ 2022KurarayDatasheet,2019HamamatsuDatasheet}.